smtjong/rock-paper-scissors/README.md

-A simple rock, paper, scissors game using Javascript.
+A simple game using Javascript.